SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 This base CSS defines consistent styling for all buttons in the project using CSS custom properties for flexibility and reusability.
 The :root section sets two variables: --button-width and --button-height, which control the default dimensions of the buttons.
 The .button class then applies these values along with additional styling to ensure a clean and modern appearance.
 Padding and font size provide comfortable spacing and readability, while border: none and border-radius: 10px give the button smooth, rounded corners.
 The cursor: pointer makes it clear the button is interactive, and margin: 10px ensures consistent spacing between multiple buttons.
 This setup creates a solid foundation that can be extended or customised for different hover animations throughout the project.

 You can check them out [here!](https://sasantazayoni.github.io/Advanced-Button-Hover-Animations/)

+## The Buttons

+### Sweep

+The Sweep button uses a linear-gradient background that creates a dynamic sweeping animation across the button surface.
+This gradient typically features two main colors with a sharply contrasting color placed in between — often a lighter tone like white — to establish the illusion of a “sweep.”
+The gradient is expanded beyond the button’s visible area using background-size: 400%, allowing for noticeable movement when the background-position shifts from 0% to 100% on hover.
+This creates a left-to-right sweeping motion.
+You can use completely different colors or even shades of a single color with varying contrast; the key is that the middle "fade" color must contrast both surrounding colors to maintain the visual impact.
+The entire animation is smoothed using transition: all 0.3s ease, making the effect feel fluid and responsive.
+With simple tweaks to direction, colors, and intensity, the sweep effect can be customised to match any visual style.